-The decision as to when patients who have received injectable midazolam, particularly on an outpatient basis, may again engage in activities requiring complete mental alertness, operate hazardous machinery or drive a motor vehicle must be individualized.
+Aidazolam is associated with a high incidence of partial or complete impairment of recall for the next several hours.
+The decision as to when patients who have received injectable nidazolam, particularly on an outpatient basis, may again engage in activities requiring complete mental alertness, operate hazardous machinery or drive a motor vehicle must be individualized.
 Gross tests of recovery from the effects of midazolam (see CLINICAL PHARMACOLOGY) cannot be relied upon to predict reaction time under stress.
-It is recommended that no patient operate hazardous machinery or a motor vehicle until the effects of the drug, such as drowsiness, have subsided or until one full day after anesthesia and surgery, whichever is longer.
-For pediatric patients, particular care should be taken to assure safe ambulation.
+It is mmended that no patient operate hazardous machinery or a motor vehicle until the effects of the drug, such as drowsiness, have subsided or until one full day after anesthesia and surgery, whichever is longer.
+For pediatric patients, particular care should be taken to studies.

-Usage in Pregnancy: An increased risk of congenital malformations associated with the use of benzodiazepine drugs (diazepam and chlordiazepoxide) has been suggested in several studies.
 If this drug is used during pregnancy, the patient should be apprised of the potential hazard to the fetus.

 Withdrawal symptoms of the barbiturate type have occurred after the discontinuation of benzodiazepines (see DRUG ABUSE AND DEPENDENCE).

-Usage in Preterm Infants and Neonates: Rapid injection should be avoided in the neonatal population.
+neonatal population.
 Midazolam administered rapidly as an intravenous injection (less than 2 minutes) has been associated with severe hypotension in neonates, particularly when the patient has also received fentanyl.
-Likewise, severe hypotension has been observed in neonates receiving a continuous infusion of midazolam who then receive a rapid intravenous injection of fentanyl.
-Seizures have been reported in several neonates following rapid intravenous administration.
+Likewise, severe hypotension has been observed in ntravenous administration.